kailermai/tp/docs/DeveloperGuide.md

     * 1a1.
 TAHub displays an error message.
       <br>Use case ends.
 * 1b.
 The class has no existing records.
     * 1b1.
-TaHub displays an empty report with a note.
+TAHub displays an empty report with a note.
       <br>Use case ends.

 ### Non-Functional Requirements